 In support of its observation, the bench cited provisions under the Indian Contract Act regarding the obligation of a person enjoying the benefit of a non-gratuitous act.
 By not adhering to it and offering a paltry sum as a refund to the couple, the travel company caused a deficiency in service, the bench ruled.
 It, however, held that the company was entitled to deduct 10% of the tour money towards financial loss suffered due to cancellation.

-The Benders planned to join a group of the Rotary Club of Pune South members on a tour to China and approached the travel company for booking and related arrangements.
-Between July and August 2014, the couple paid Rs1.74 lakh to the company and also issued a cheque of Rs8,535 towards insurance.
+The Benders planned to join a group of the Rotary Club of Pune South members on tour to China and approached the travel company for booking and related arrangements.
+Between July and August 2014, the couple paid Rs1.74 lakh to the company and issued a cheque of Rs8,535 towards insurance.
 A few days before the tour, Jayashree Bendre took ill and was diagnosed with dengue.
 She had to be admitted to a hospital from September 9 to 15, 2014.
 The Bender informed the travel company about their inability to join the China tour, and the latter assured them of a refund.

 READ ALSO :

 - Ujjivan Financial Services to use biometric ATMs

 - The ultimate guide to travel on a tight-budget

 - India overtakes the US to become the second largest internet market in the world: Broadband Commission.

 - These 9 SEO Tips Are All You’ll Ever Need to Rank in Google

 - DIY tips to get your Navratri look right